victoryang1/DAT-BOS-16/lessons/lesson-13/readme.md

 The answer to each of these is problem dependent, but all of them will affect our modeling problem.

-> **Check:** What do you think?
+**Check:** What do you think?
 Does word order matter?
 Case?
 Punctuation?
 Discuss and explain your reasoning.

 Solution:

 - [ ] Yes, order of words may matter.
-  - This is especially true when trying to predict postive or negative sentiment.
+  - This is especially true when trying to predict positive or negative sentiment.
 - [ ] Yes, punctuation may matter.
-  - In sentiment prediction, saying "amazing!!!" may result in a diferent tone than "amazing."
+  - In sentiment prediction, saying "amazing!!!" may result in a different tone than "amazing."
 - [ ] Yes, letter case may matter.
   - Upper-case words or phrases are usually proper nouns.
 For instance, "Python" is more likely to refer to a programming language, while "python" may refer to either the programming language or a type of snake.

 Note: Classification using words from the text as features is known as **bag-of-words** classification.

-> **Check:** What is "bag-of-words" classification stand for and when should it be used?
+**Check:** What is "bag-of-words" classification stand for and when should it be used?
 What are some benefits to this approach?

 ***